High cost of health care pushes families into poverty

 He indicated that up to one-third of households in many African countries borrowed money or sold assets to pay for health care.

-The day has been set aside by the World Health Organization (WHO) to remind nations of the need to provide affordable, quality health care to every person, everywhere.
+The day has been set aside by the World Health Organisation (WHO) to remind nations of the need to provide affordable, quality health care to every person, everywhere.

 He stated that these were, however, largely preventable through proactive interventions and the adoption of healthy lifestyles.